davidPardoC/TRPC_expo_rn_starter/README.md

 ## Things configured

 - Monorepo with Turbo and npm workspaces.
-- Expo configured for monorepo en TRPC.
+- Expo configured for monorepo and TRPC.
 - Node.JS server with express and TRPC with TRPC Adapter.
 - Shared tsconfig.
 - Shared Eslint config.